Huichelaar/Rewind/Notes.md

   - SPAWN_ALLY, SPAWN_NPC, SPAWN_ENEMY eventcodes.
 Shame but aren't planning to use these anyways.
   - BWL, only tracks Battles, Wins, Losses.
 Favoritism is too volatile, and Idc about the other stats either tbh.
 That said exp gained by combat is properly rewound at the moment.
 May change that.
   - gPlaySt.chapterTotalSupportGain does not get reset when undoing moves.
 Maybe I'll change this if I end up caring enough about this data.
-  - Dont run animated scripted battles during turnBasedEvents.
-One of these buffers (left OAMData, Framedata, right OAMData, Framedata) is used by phasechange to track unit changes during phases due to healtiles, poison, status decay etc.
   - Riding ballistae doesn't undo yet.
   - Anything rescue-related (rescuing units, giving, taking, dropping (voluntarily or due to death) doesn't undo yet.
   - Traps.
 Don't overlay any trap over a cracked-wall trap.
 GetTrapAt may return the not-cracked-wall trap and that breaks the search for the cracked-wall trap.
 Only once wall has been destroyed can its tiles be occupied by a different trap.